SurenMar/travel-breeze/README.md

 ### For All Users:
    1. Download a ZIP file of **travel-breeze**.
    2. Unzip the file.
-   3. The files will be in a folder called `alien-invasion-main`.
+   3. The files will be in a folder called `travel-breeze-main`.
-   4. Go into this file and ensure you have python and pip (or pip3) installed (installation steps vary depending on OS).
+   4. Go into this file and ensure you have python and pip installed (installation steps vary depending on OS).
    5. Install the required libraries and frameworks from the `requirements.txt` file (installation steps vary depending on OS).
    6. Make `tb_run.sh` executable: `chmod +x tb_run.sh`.
    7. Run the executable and type in the provided web address into your web browser and start exploring!